creativetechnologylab/generative-ai-workshop/slides/slides.md

 # How Diffusion Works

 The knowledge on how to go from complete fog, to less foggy fog, and then to a clear fog-free image, is our **model.**

 ---
+# VSCode Setup

+- Open Ubuntu
+- Start Visual Studio Code
+- Go to extensions menu (left hand side)
+- Install the WSL extention
+- Open the `generative-ai-workshop` folder as a project
+- Open the file `code/generative-ai.ipynb`
+- Visual Studio Code will ask you to install some additional extensions

+---
 # A Bit About Python Environments